garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ## Kubernetes

 - Applications are deployed to "pod"s, which are made available using services, which are accessed using ingress
-- We need to separately
+- We need to separately deal with:
 - Deployments
 - Services
 - Pods (can be groups of containers, we typically use single containers)